onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 - AUTOMATIONCOMPOSITION_STATECHANGE_ACK: is an acknowledgement sent by a participant as a response to AutomationCompositionStateChange
 - AUTOMATION_COMPOSITION_DEPLOY_ACK: is an acknowledgement sent by a participant as a response to AutomationCompositionDeploy
 - PARTICIPANT_PRIME_ACK: is an acknowledgement sent by a participant as a response to ParticipantPrime
+- PARTICIPANT_REQ_SYNC_MSG: A sync up request sent by a participant

 Design of a PARTICIPANT_REGISTER message
 ----------------------------------------